10 Beautiful Towns & Small Cities in France

 Dinan, a Medieval French Town in Brittany – Things to Do & Travel Guide

-Brittany is one of the most well-known regions of France but also one of the most interesting.
+Dinan is part of Brittany, one of the most well-known regions of France and also one of the most interesting.
 Not only was Brittany its own kingdom for a short time but it’s only been formally incorporated as part of France since 1532, and the area also has its own language called Breton.
 Sadly, not a lot is available online about Brittany and its towns (comparatively), so it was difficult deciding which town to go to in my limited amount of time.
 However, I chose the medieval city of Dinan and was absolutely amazed.

 Tags: birttany, dinan, europe, france